rob-myers/rob-myers.github.io/articles/tech2.md

 Navigation is of central importance to us and will be discussed shortly.
 As for animation, we're definitely not going to obsess over realism.
-Nevertheless we'll need visual cues to indicate NPC actions, and a _sense of flow_ via interdependent concurrent animations.
+Nevertheless we'll need visual cues to indicate NPC actions.
+We also want a _sense of flow_ via interdependent concurrent animations.
 As for a physics engine, we [mentioned](1#constraints--game-mechanics "@anchor") we won't be using one.
 In fact:

 - Collision detection will be handled at the level of navigation.
 - Force-based motion will be handled by the Web Animations API.

-The rest of this article provides detail concerning Navigation and Raycasting.
+In the rest of this article we'll discuss Navigation and Raycasting in detail.

 ### Static Navigation

-To move an NPC from A to B, we need a respective path.
+To move an NPC from **A** to **B**, we need a respective path.
-This might be a straight line e.g. when an item is directly within grasp.
+This might simply be a straight line e.g. when an item is directly within grasp.
-But usually objects must be avoided: static ones like walls, dynamic ones like other NPCs.
+However, usually there are objects to be avoided: static ones like walls, dynamic ones like NPCs.

-If there are no dynamic objects, a canonical approach exists.
+If there are no dynamic objects, there is a canonical approach.
-The navigable area is represented by polygons (possibly with holes), where A and B lie in their interior.
-These polygons can be triangulated (admittedly non-canonically), inducing an undirected graph:
+The navigable area is represented by polygons ([possibly with holes](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6)), and we may assume **A** and **B** lie in their interior.
+These polygons can be triangulated (admittedly non-canonically), inducing an undirected graph.

+> A **Navgraph** is an undirected graph whose
-> its nodes are _the triangles of the triangulation_; two nodes are connected iff _their respective triangles share an edge._
+> nodes are _the triangles of the triangulation_.
+> Two nodes are connected iff _their respective triangles share exactly one edge._

-The triangles below collectively induce the red undirected graph.
+For example, the triangles below collectively induce the red navgraph below.

-__TODO__ higher quality navmesh via Recast

 <div
   class="tabs"